 Hop on our Live Chat feature for quick questions and document reviews each weekday.
 This is a good way to get feedback on your resume, cover letter, personal statement or email communications.
 It is also a good resource for getting help with navigating CAREERlink or extremely time sensitive questions related to job offers and negotiations.

 This option is best for quick questions – things that can be answered in a few minutes or are time sensitive.
-For questions related to your interests, search, networking, interviewing or other skills, you will get the most out of a scheduled advising appointment with less of a time restriction.
+For detailed questions related to your interests, search, networking, interviewing or other skills, you will get the most out of a scheduled advising appointment with less of a time restriction.
 Please use our online scheduling tool to find an advisor who is a good fit for your interests and availability.

 While we all know dealing with uncertainty is part of life, moments like the current situation can bring up anxiety or worry about the present and the future.
 Consider focusing on the activities that will help you to feel prepared for your next steps.
 Continue researching different career paths, talking with alumni about their work, searching online for summer or new grad opportunities, revising your resume, doing some self-reflection, tailoring your cover letters, and practicing interviewing… these activities can help you feel grounded and focused, and more prepared.
 For additional perspective read 5 Ways to Handle Uncertainty.
 For support, schedule a time to talk with a career advisor.

-According to NACE (National Association of Colleges and Employers), the majority of employers—61 percent—plan to recruit the Class of 2021 at the same level they did for the Class of 2020.
 Our employer and alumni communities remain highly engaged and eager to connect with students.
 Our employer relations team is closely monitoring employment trends and opportunities for students.
 While we have seen major shifts and impact in some industries, many organizations are adapting and innovating, creating opportunities for interns and recent graduates.

 YES.
 We are planning a number of virtual networking events and career fairs.
 Employers are eager to connect with you!
 Details are still being hammered out, but we will update you through our email newsletters, our Career Fair page and CAREERlink.
-In the meantime, save these dates:

 Once employers are confirmed for our virtual events, you’ll be able to see the list on CAREERlink or our Career Fair page.
 Recruiting cycles and methods are industry driven.
 To effectively plan your internship or full-time job search, it is important to know when industries tend to post positions.
 Read our information about recruiting cycles by industry to get a better sense of how and when various industries tend to post, recruit and hire.